-When publishing rules as "interim final" in October 2020, DOL and DHS argued the unemployment rate signified an emergency requiring a "good cause" exception to the rulemaking process.
-However, the unemployment rate for computer and mathematical occupations in 2020 reached as high as 4.6% in only one month (August 2020), but the 4.6% unemployment rate in those occupations has been exceeded in 51 individual months since 2000 and DOL never cited it before to justify a regulation changing H-1B prevailing wage rates, including as an interim final rule.
+When publishing rules as "interim final" in October 2020, DOL and DHS under the Trump administration argued the unemployment rate signified an emergency requiring a "good cause" exception to the rulemaking process.
+However, the unemployment rate for computer and mathematical occupations in 2020 reached as high as 4.6% in only one month (August 2020), but the 4.6% unemployment rate in those occupations has been exceeded in more than 50 individual months since 2000 and DOL never cited it before to justify a regulation changing H-1B prevailing wage rates, including as an interim final rule.

-Table 5 U.S. Unemployment Rate in Computer and Mathematical Occupations: 2000-2021
+Table 6 U.S. Unemployment Rate in Computer and Mathematical Occupations: 2000-2021